PyCQA/flake8/docs/extensions.rst

         off_by_default = True

-If we wanted to run the optional extension or check, we need to specify the error and warnings via the ``select`` setting or command line argument.
-In our case, we could run ``flake8 --select=C90`` which would run our off_by_default example version of the mccabe extension.
+If we wanted to run the optional extension or check, we need to specify the error and warnings via the ``--enable-extension`` command line argument.
+In our case, we could run ``flake8 --enable-extension=C90`` which would enable our off_by_default example version of the mccabe extension.

 Existing Extensions